 Resume keywords could be of the following types:

 1) Action Verbs

-One variety of resume keywords is action verb.
+One variety of resume keywords is an action verb.
 Action verbs are used at the beginning of a sentence in your work profile or qualifications section to showcase your ability to succeed at undertaking any responsibility.
-These words showcase that you can achieve success using your skills as you have in previous work profile.

 Examples of action verbs include "achieved", "initiated", "supervised", etc.